 An asthma attack is a short period when breathing becomes difficult, sometimes along with chest tightness, wheezing, and coughing.
 When this happens during or after exercise, it is known as exercise-induced asthma or exercise-induced bronchospasm.
-About 70% to 90% of people with persistent asthma and about 10% of the population without asthma have exercise-induced asthma.1, 2 Exercise-induced asthma develops most often in athletes, especially those who train or perform in cold air.
-Swimming appears to cause the fewest problems for children who have asthma; it may even help reduce the severity of exercise-induced asthma.3
+About 70 to 90 out of 100 people who have persistent asthma and about 10 out of 100 people who do not have asthma have exercise-induced asthma. footnote 1 , footnote 2 Exercise-induced asthma develops most often in athletes, especially those who train or perform in cold air.
+Swimming appears to cause the fewest problems for children who have asthma.
+Swimming may even help reduce the severity of exercise-induced asthma. footnote 3

 For most people:

 - Shortness of breath may occur early in an exercise period.
 Some people get worse 5 to 10 minutes after exercise stops.

 - Difficulty breathing usually goes away within 20 to 30 minutes after stopping exercise.

 Exercise-induced asthma is often not diagnosed, especially in children.
 Most experts agree that a medical history and a physical exam are not accurate tools for diagnosing exercise-induced asthma.
 If you notice the symptoms of asthma (such as wheezing or shortness of breath) after your child exercises, be sure to tell your doctor.
 Children who have asthma should still be encouraged to exercise.
 And they should not be excused from exercise unless that is really needed.

 For people who have asthma symptoms during exercise, using asthma-controlling medicine before exercise may help reduce symptoms, especially in cold, dry weather.
 For these people, some asthma experts recommend the following: footnote 4

 - Take your medicine daily, if needed, to reduce airway inflammation and reduce the overreaction (hyperresponsiveness) of the airways that carry air to the lungs (bronchial tubes).